 One can always tell a good lime mortar finish as - although it may be trowelled in - it will have been brush finished.
-Without this brushing process there is no calcination.
-The negation of this process means the joint is not weatherproofed.
+Without this brushing process there is no open texture.
+The negation of this means the joint is not weatherproofed.

 Above, this Edwardian house in Poundon had suffered damp therefore the cement mortar was removed and replaced with lime mortar

 The traditional and correct practise of brushing is in direct contrast to incorrect trowel finished joints - the consistency of lime mortar simply does not lend itself to this.
 When lime mortar is correctly brush finished, the aggregates are brought to the surface.